rubendal/Sm4sh-Calculator-API/README.md

 ### Updates

 - Move data end frame is no longer 0 when move is active for 1 frame, instead it's the same as start
-- The API uses local json files from the KH API that are used when KH API is down or giving error messages (except `/moves/id/{moveId}` which will be added when the KH API is back online)
+- The API uses local json files from the KH API that are used when KH API is down or giving error messages

 ### Issues and Feedback